Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Commutativity of conditional localization POVMs of causally separated laboratories

 \begin{itemize} \item[(a)] First of all, non-commutativity arises from the orthogonal projectors $P_n$ -- and we are interested in the special case $n=1$ -- which appear in (\ref{igt2}).
 They are not local observables in the sense of AHK. \end{itemize}

 This issue can easily be circumvented by moving the projectors from the operator to the states.
 In other words, {\em we} choose to deal only with one-particle states\footnote{The issue is not completely solved from a philosophical viewpoint, since, in order to know whether a field state contains only one particle (or a definite number $n$ of particles), one should collect the whole information about the state from an entire rest space, whereas instruments work locally.
 However, we shall not address this {\em second-order} issue here.} and, in order to compute the detection probability of a single particle, we directly use the {\em operators} $\sA_{f,\epsilon}^u(\Delta)$ defined in (\ref{sA}), eventually taking the limit as $\epsilon\to 0^+$, instead of the {\em effects} $A_{f}^u(\Delta)$ as in (\ref{igt2}).
 Obviously, {\em when dealing with states in $\sS(\cH^{(n)})$ with $n>0$}, this is equivalent to the other way around, as stated in (\ref{LIM}), since the projectors are already embodied in the states $\rho = P_n\rho P_n$.
-However, it is worth stressing that the operators $\sA_{f,\epsilon}^u(\Delta)$, though in $\gB(\gF_s(\cH_m))$, are not {\em effects}, contrary to $A_{f}^u(\Delta)$, since $\sA_{f,\epsilon}^u(\Delta) \not \geq 0$ in general, by (e) of Proposition \ref{LLAST}.
+However, it is worth stressing that the operators $\sA_{f,\epsilon}^u(\Delta)$, though in $\gB(\gF_s(\cH_m))$, are not {\em effects}, contrary to $A_{f}^u(\Delta)$, since $\sA_{f,\epsilon}^u(\Delta) \not \geq 0$ in general {((d) Proposition \ref{COS} below)}, even if they are bounded from below ((e) Proposition \ref{LLAST}).

 \begin{itemize} \item[(b)] The second source of non-commutativity is the appearance of the non-local operators $\frac{1}{\sqrt{H^u_{\epsilon}}}$ in the above expression: they do not commute with $ :\spa \hat{T}_{\mu\nu} \spa: [f^2_x]$. \end{itemize}